Holly Lerski: Biography

-Coming to public attention in the late 1990s with folk rock band Angelou this Norfolk based singer-songwriter earned comparisons to Jeff Buckley and Beth Orton.
-Her music has also been featured in the American TV show Close to Home and the indie film Fish Without a Bicycle, starring Jenna Mattison, Brian Austin Green and Jennifer Blanc.
+Coming to public attention in the late 1990s with folk rock band Angelou this UK based singer-songwriter has earned comparisons to Jeff Buckley.
+Her music was featured in the American TV show Close to Home and the indie film Fish Without a Bicycle, starring Jenna Mattison, Brian Austin Green and Jennifer Blanc.

 Lerski was born in London, daughter of a sound engineer and ex-St Martins School of Art student.
 She grew up around music, and began playing guitar at the age of six.

 When she was nine her family relocated to Norfolk.
-It was in this transitional period, with the aid of her 'Beatles Complete' book, Lerski first began to write songs.
-Lerski played bass and guitar in various bands throughout her teens and whilst studying at Art School.
-Upon graduation she joined folk rock band The Rainbyrds, and began songwriting and performing again.
+It was in this transitional period Lerski first began to write songs.
+Lerski played bass and guitar in bands throughout her teens and whilst studying at Art School.
+Upon graduation she joined folk rock band The Rainbyrds, and began songwriting and performing.

 Music career

 Lerski formed Angelou with guitarist Jo Baker in 1996.
 They recorded their first demo in the winter of that year, which included a cover of the Leonard Cohen song "Hallelujah".
 Inspired by Jeff Buckley's version, Lerski had been a fan of Buckley's, corresponding with the artist.
 Local Norwich label Haven Records heard the demo and signed Angelou in the beginning of 1997, scheduling the release of the Hallelujah EP to coincide with a UK summer tour supporting Eddi Reader and Boo Hewerdine.
-"Hallelujah" came out a week after Jeff Buckley's untimely death, ending the year on novelist Nick Hornby's 'Best of 97' compilation.
+"Hallelujah" came out a week after Jeff Buckley's untimely death.

 In 1998, Angelou released their first album Automiracles.
 Now including drummer Phil Di Palma, the album was written by Lerski, and recorded in 10 days by producer Calum MacColl.
 The album featured guest vocals from Eddi Reader and Boo Hewerdine and received comparisons to The Sundays' debut Reading, Writing and Arithmetic.

 Their second album While You Were Sleeping, released in 2000, received further acclaim and established Lerski as one of the new crop of up and coming female folk artists.
 Written and produced by Lerski, and recorded in studio down-time, the album finished with a moving tribute to Jeff Buckley.
 Lerski went on to contribute this to the Buckley documentary 'Amazing Grace'.

 In 2001, Spanish label El Diablo released an Angelou compilation called Midnight Witcheries.
 Now joined by new drummer Cath Evans and bassist Anne Richardson, this record allowed the band to be heard for the first time throughout Europe.
 They completed two extensive tours of Spain, appearing on national TV and radio.
 They also went on to release a further EP and two videos.